awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": "Add a Principal element to the policy statement.
+"findingDetails": "Add a Principal element to the policy statement."
-"
 ```

 **Resolving the error**